apache/cassandra-java-driver/README.md

 # Java Driver for Apache Cassandra®

+:warning: The java-driver has recently been donated by Datastax to The Apache Software Foundation and the Apache Cassandra project.
+Bear with us as we move assets and coordinates.

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.datastax.oss/java-driver-core/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.datastax.oss/java-driver-core)

 *If you're reading this on github.com, please note that this is the readme for the development